barimale/data-stream-train-machine-learning-api/README.md

 # Ideas
 Use RNN or CNN or graph to be able to handle vary length of the input layer.
-Compare slow-learn neural network with regular one by using the same dataset.
+Compare dynamic-learn neural network with regular one by using the same dataset.
 Create more specific dataset.

 # Reqs